cynthiahuallanca/EDA_Restaurants_dataset/README.md

 - **Multivariate Analysis:** Investigating the relationships between multiple variables to uncover trends, such as how delivery times are influenced by restaurant ratings or time of day.
 - **Visualizations:** Using various plots and charts to visually represent key insights and trends.

+**Opening the files**
+- **Quick view:** open the HTML file, this will show the python script with results, conclusions and recommendations
-Feel free to browse the notebook to see how the data was analyzed and how insights were derived to support decision-making.
+- **Run it yourself:** Feel free to browse the notebook to see how the data was analyzed and how insights were derived to support decision-making.

-Feel free to explore the notebook to see how insights are derived from the data.
+~Enjoy the ride!